billifab/gp-ei-bayesopt/README.md

 ## v2.0 — Aim 3 power simulation

-Version 2.0 adds an operating-characteristic simulation framework for the NIH R21 Aim 3 BayesOpt-versus-RSM superiority validation, contributed by Yiqun Jiang (UCLA Department of Medicine).
+Version 2.0 adds an operating-characteristic simulation framework BayesOpt-versus-RSM superiority validation, contributed by Yiqun Jiang (UCLA Department of Medicine).
 Code and outputs live in the `aim3_power/` subfolder; see `aim3_power/README.md` for methodology and reproducibility notes.
 The original v1.0 pre-validation framework (this file) is retained unchanged.

 ## Reproducibility update